dunn/dunn.github.com/dn/text/pc.md

 % [Alex Dunn](https://twitter.com/dunndunndunn "Twitter")
 % 2013-04-27

-Mark Strong, Managing Editor of the *Daily Nonsense* and author of a column with the whimsical title "Politically Incorrect", is troubled and
+Mark Strong, Managing Editor of the *Daily Nexus* and author of a column with the whimsical title "Politically Incorrect", is troubled and
 [has turned to his readers with a pressing question](http://dailynexus.com/2013-04-25/so-wrong-its-right/